 As a person-centred counsellor for nearly 18 years, I will help you to explore your thoughts and feelings, beliefs and behaviours, and values, so you can become more self-aware and achieve greater independence.
 I will offer you compassion and a safe space, valuing your unique experiences, enabling you to learn new tools and techniques to enhance relationships and make important life decisions with a new sense of empowerment and independence.
-After all, the counselling sessions are about you and not me!

 When you contact with me either by telephone or email, we will discuss the best time for your initial assessment.
 This is done over the telephone and lasts around 45 minutes.
 It is also free of charge as it is a ‘fact finding’ session, not a therapy session.
 I will ask you a series of questions during the assessment regarding your current difficulties, but also will ask you to help me understand more historically about you, which will give me some insight as to how it may have impacted on the current situation.
 It is also an opportunity for you to ask me questions about the therapy involved, what to expect in session and anything else you need in order to decide if you wish to move forwards with counselling.